TecXCTO/ros/README.md

 # Industry Standards: ROS 2 is the modern version designed for production environments, offering enhanced security, real-time performance, and multi-robot support.

+what are differences between fast dds and rms
+In the context of ROS 2, "Fast DDS" and "RMW" refer to different layers of the communication system.
+There is no standard robotic term "RMS" in this context; it is likely a typo for RMW (ROS Middleware).
+The relationship between them is that Fast DDS is a specific communication software, while RMW is the interface that connects that software to ROS 2.
+Key Differences
+Feature 	RMW (ROS Middleware Interface)	Fast DDS (by eProsima) Nature	An abstraction layer or standard API.
+A specific implementation of the DDS standard.
+Role	Standardizes how ROS nodes talk, regardless of the underlying protocol.
+Handles the actual data transport, serialization, and discovery.
+Flexibility	Allows you to swap communication vendors (e.g., from Fast DDS to Cyclone DDS).
+Is the default vendor for most ROS 2 distributions (like Humble and Iron).
+Complexity	Simple, high-level ROS commands (publish/subscribe).
+Complex, low-level industrial features (XML configuration, memory policies).
+Visibility	What the developer interacts with through the ROS 2 API.
+Runs "under the hood" to deliver the messages.
+How They Work Together
+The Bridge: For ROS 2 to use Fast DDS, it requires a "bridge" package called rmw_fastrtps.
+Default Status: When you install ROS 2, it typically comes with rmw_fastrtps_cpp as the default middleware choice.
+Performance: Fast DDS is often chosen as the default RMW because it offers high performance, particularly in zero-copy message delivery and handling large data like point clouds.
+Note: If you actually meant RMS (as in Root Mean Square), that is a mathematical calculation used in robotics to measure the average magnitude of varying signals, such as sensor noise or motor vibration.
+This overview contrasts the ROS 2 middleware interface (RMW) with the Fast DDS communication protocol:

 # In the context of the Robot Operating System (ROS), the full form of RMW is ROS Middleware.
 # ROS Middleware (RMW) in ROS 2
 # In ROS 2, the RMW is an abstraction layer that allows the system to support multiple underlying communication mechanisms, typically based on the DDS (Data Distribution Service) standard.